 Indigenous People’s Day is not some newfangled thing, to be clear.

 It started as early as 1991 in Berkeley, California and is now celebrated officially in more than 100 cities as well as college campuses.
 However it was first proposed to the UN in 1977, at the United Nations International Conference on Discrimination against Indigenous Populations in the Americas.

-Now, more than 40 years later, many states have finally adopted Indigenous People’s Day in lieu of Columbus Day: Alabama (really!), Alaska, Hawaii, Idaho, Iowa, Louisiana, Maine, Michigan, Minnesota, New Mexico, North Carolina, Oklahoma, Oregon, South Dakota, Vermont, Virginia and Wisconsin Plenty more states celebrate it in addition to Columbus Day — also known as Italian-American Heritage Day to some.
+Now, more than 40 years later, many states have finally adopted Indigenous People’s Day (often using different names) in lieu of Columbus Day: Alabama (really!), Alaska, Hawaii, Iowa, Louisiana, Maine, Michigan, Minnesota, Nebraska, New Mexico, North Carolina, Oklahoma, Oregon, South Dakota, Texas, Vermont, Virginia and Wisconsin, plus Washington DC as a temporary measure.
+Plenty more states celebrate it in addition to Columbus Day — which is increasingly celebrated as Italian-American Heritage Day.

 (New Mexico also happens to be the home state of Representative Deb Haaland, who in 2018 became one of the first two Native American women elected to Congress, along with Representative Sharice Davids of Kansas.
 As you may know, in 2021 the New Mexico Congresswoman became US Secretary Deb Haaland, overseeing the US Department of the Interior.
 This makes her the first ever Native American to be a Cabinet-level secretary.)

 1876 map of Indian tribes in today’s Washington State | Wikimedia Commons

 Gillian Brockwell’s article in the Washington Post offers a disturbing account of some of the atrocities committed. by Columbus, based in part on Howard Zinn’s excellent A People’s History of the United States.